Communication Networks (7)

 client-server model

-Time to distribute FF to NN clients using client-server approach
+Time to distribute to clients using client-server approach

-Time to distribute FF to NN clients using P2P approach
+Time to distribute to clients using P2P approach

 P2P file distribution: BitTorrent